 India is the home of 64 crore gods and goddesses, and there are several holy cities and gurus here.
 There are temples here at every turn, but just a few of them are peculiar, unbelievable, mysterious, or unique in some manner.
-These enigmatic temples in India are famous for a variety of reasons, including their unusual deities, rituals, and their age some are more than 2000 years old.
+These mysterious temples in India are famous for a variety of reasons, including their unusual deities, rituals, and their age some are more than 2000 years old.

 It’s actually extremely fascinating to observe how individuals of many cultures and religions coexist together.
 While the majority of religious locations are well-known for hosting ceremonies honouring the principal deities or for their exquisitely designed temples, mosques, cathedrals, etc., some are also well-known for their mysteries.